 Live on KPFA-Berkeley 1974

 In 1980, Margie released Naked Keys and uncovered an enthusiastic audience for solo piano music that continues today.
-The same year, the National Women’s Political Caucus sponsored Margie on a national tour to raise funds for feminist candidates.
+That same year, Boo produced a national tour with her company, Women in Production, sponsored by National Women’s Political Caucus to raise funds for feminist candidates.
+"Naked Keys" became a soundbed choice for many of the most popular National Public Radio shows of the time.

 Return From “A Radical’s Sabbatical